NateJonesData/data_projects/README.md

-This repository holds T-SQL code based on data related projects.
+This repository holds data, T-SQL, & python related to data projects.